 - Postdoctoral training, Center for Developmental Science (U. of North Carolina at Chapel Hill)

 - Ph.D., Developmental and Socialization Processes (U. of Illinois at Urbana – Champaign)

 - M.A., Developmental and Socialization Processes (U. of Illinois at Urbana – Champaign)

 - B.A., Psychology (Wesleyan University)

 65% of my publications appear in top-tier developmental psychology and developmental psychopathology journals including:

 Recent selected articles:

 Gazelle, H. & Faldowski, R. A. (2019).
 Multiple trajectories in anxious solitary youths: The middle school transition as a turning point in development.
-Special section on “Social withdrawal and anxiety in childhood and adolescence: Interaction between individual tendencies and interpersonal learning mechanisms in development”.
+Special issue on “Social withdrawal and anxiety in childhood and adolescence: Interaction between individual tendencies and interpersonal learning mechanisms in development”.
 H. Gazelle & K.H.
 Rubin (Guest Eds.).
-Journal of Abnormal Child Psychology, 47, doi: 10.1007/s10802-019-00523-8
+Journal of Abnormal Child Psychology, 47, (7). doi: 10.1007/s10802-019-00523-8

 Peter, D. & Gazelle, H. (2017).
 Anxious solitude and self-compassion and self-criticism trajectories in early adolescence: Attachment security as a moderator.
 Special section on “Origins of Children’s Self-Views” (E. Brummelman & S. Thomaes, Eds.), Child Development, 88(6), 1834–1848.